median-man/javascript-katas/word-wrap/readme.md

 Write a function that takes two arguments--a string and a column number.
 The function returns a string with line breaks inserted so that no line is longer than the column number.
 Lines should break at word boundaries.

 ### 2nd Form
-Meet the requirements for first form using a few if statements (includes switches) as possible.
+Meet the requirements for first form using a few conditionals as possible.
+Conditionals include if statements, switch cases, short-circuit evaluation (ex. `let x = false || ''`), and the conditional operator.

 ## Contents
 [First Attempt](#first-attempt)